ambientelivre/saiku-fix/README.md

 - Export data to Experimental PDF.
 - Export graphics to PDF and PNG.
 - Updated batik, cda, cpf and cpk libraries.
-- Ipdate libraries Apache Poi (poi,poi-ooxml,poi-scratchpad)
+- Update libraries Apache Poi (poi,poi-ooxml,poi-scratchpad)

 Improvements:
 - Added saiku.properties file in the root folder with momentary for Windows/ISO and Location settings.